 8.4.2 Test method

-The test method shall be in accordance with CISPSR 32 [11].
+The test method shall be in accordance with CISPR 32 [11].

 Mains connected ancillary equipment which is not part of the EUT shall be connected to the mains via a separate AMN.
 According to CISPR 16-1-1 [12], the Protective Earth (PE) conductor shall also be terminated by a 50 Ω/50 μH common mode RF impedance.